Iron Munro: Publication history

 Loosely following Philip Wylie's novel Gladiator, the comics establish that in 1894, scientist Abednego Danner injected his pregnant wife with an experimental serum.
 Their son Hugo was born with super-human strength, speed, and nigh-invulnerability.
 Hugo's powers led him through a number of adventures, but set him apart from mortal humans, bringing him grief.
 Eventually, Hugo staged his own death in the Yucatán Peninsula and went into hiding.
 He briefly returned to Colorado and had a one-night stand with his high school sweetheart, Anna Blake, who became pregnant.
 When Hugo disappeared for good, Blake married a young businessman named John Munro, who never realized the child she bore was not his own.
 Their son, Arnold, began exhibiting superhuman powers of strength and invulnerability at age ten.
 Remembering Hugo's troubles, Anna made her son promise to keep his abilities a secret until he turned eighteen.

 As a baseball player at his high school in Indian Creek, Colorado, Munro earned the nickname "Iron".
 He was a senior there when, in April 1942, he saved the superheroes TNT and Dan the Dyna-Mite from a burning car crash.
 TNT died but he managed to bring Dyna-Mite to a nearby hospital.
 Subsequently, Munro and other new "Young All-Stars" aided the All-Star Squadron in defeating Axis Amerika.
-President Roosevelt asked Munro and the others to join the Squadron, about which Munro was reluctant, but he accompanied them on a cross-country War Bond promotion.
+Franklin D. Roosevelt asked Munro and the others to join the Squadron, about which Munro was reluctant, but he accompanied them on a cross-country War Bond promotion.

 Soon thereafter, Arn received a mysterious diary written by Hugo Danner, his father.
 He learned about his father's troubled life as one of the 20th century's first metahumans.
 This led the young hero on a quest to learn of his father's fate.
 After having read his father's diary, Arn turned to the government's secret Project M, demanding to know the location of the "Dinosaur Island" mentioned in his father's diary.
 There he met Georgia Challenger, who led him instead to Maple White Land in South America.
 Surprisingly they found Arn's father, Hugo Danner, who had spawned a new band of "offspring", the Sons of Dawn.
 Danner used his father's formula to bestow powers on these Sons of Dawn and mentioned that the creators of the villain Übermensch had also stolen that formula.

 Arn was forced to oppose his father when Danner ordered the Sons of Dawn to attack a Brazilian city.
 The combined might of the All-Star Squadron defeated the Sons of Dawn and Danner was killed.